Got a bunch of leftover beef brisket and are not sure what to do with it? These leftover brisket recipes offer creative ways to use your leftovers.

 Source: kitchenlaughter.com

-When making twice baked potatoes, always make sure to spring for some big gorgeous russets.
-The skin roasts so crispy while the insides go nice and soft, which is all you want out of a baked potato.
+When making twice-baked potatoes, always make sure to spring for some big gorgeous russets.
+The skin roasts so crispy while the insides go nice and soft.

-Set and forget the potatoes to bake in the oven while you get on with other things.
-Once you come back later, all you have to do is assemble your ingredients and serve this cheesy, meaty perfection!
+Set and forget the potatoes to bake in the oven.
+Once done, all you have to do is assemble your ingredients and serve this cheesy, meaty perfection!

 28. Fried Rice